Brunallergene Etou

-Brunallergene Junior Etou (born 1 June 1994) is a Congolese professional footballer who plays as a midfielder for Pittsburgh Riverhounds.
+Brunallergene Junior Etou (born 1 June 1994) is a Congolese professional footballer who plays as a midfielder for the Congo national team.

 Club career

 On 22 June 2018, Etou joined Béziers in the Ligue 2 after beginning his career in the amateur divisions of France.
 Etou made his professional debut with Béziers in a 1–1 (6–5) shootout loss in the Coupe de la Ligue to US Orléans on 14 August 2018.

 Etou joined USL Championship side Charlotte Independence on 23 January 2020.

 Following Charlotte's self-relegation to USL League One, Etou signed with the Tampa Bay Rowdies on 11 January 2022.
 He was released by Tampa following their 2022 season.

 On 28 February 2023, Etou joined fellow USL Championship side Pittsburgh Riverhounds on a year-long deal with an option for an additional year.
+Etou scored his first goal in 2 years in a 2-0 win over Charleston Battery.
+The goal, just 21 seconds into the match, was the fastest in Riverhounds history.

+Etou was voted as USL Championship Player of the Week after scoring a brace against Oakland Roots SC.

+He became a free agent following Pittsburgh's 2024 season.